naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 		// used it to clean event from the dom or clearInterval() return () => {};
 	}, []);
-	// second param is a array its value for conditionaly run effect.
+	// second param is a array its value for conditionally run effect.
 	// if the values change useEffect will run again.
 ```